Relationship building… with a financial institution

-Michigan State University Extension suggests starting with the qualities that are important to you in your financial institution?
+Michigan State University Extension suggests starting with the qualities that are important to you in your financial institution.
 Establish the must-have and then nice-to-have criteria.
-These will match what is important to you.
 Consider these types of questions:

-- Where are you going to withdraw cash?
+- Where are you going to withdraw or deposit cash?
 At an ATM?
 At a store?
 At the financial institution?
 These choices should be researched for the best setup for you.

 - How will you pay for things with your money?
 Will you use checks?
 A debit card?
 Online bill paying?
 Or some combination?
 What are the costs associated with these options?

 - What other services might you need in the future?
-Think longterm.
-While you might not need a credit card now or a loan for a car or home, might you need one in the future?
-If so, what options are there at the financial institute you are researching?
+Think long-term.
+While you might not need a credit card or a loan for a car or home now, might you need one in the future?
+If so, what options are there at the financial institution you are researching?
 Changing financial institutions can be done but takes some paperwork and also means the time you spent building the relationship is lost.
 Considering this before you make a choice can help make sure it is a good choice for the future, too.

-MSU Extension has a variety of trainings and articles to help with success in the world of money management.
-Establishing an account at a financial institute can be a great step in helping youth establish their financial future in a positive direction.
+MSU Extension has a variety of trainings, articles and educational contests to help with success in the world of money management.
+Establishing an account at a financial institution can be a great step in helping establish your financial future in a positive direction.